rubenvanassche/Programming-Project-Databases/readme.md

 get new information about matches from our sources and update the bet scores of users

 These commands will run automatically through cron jobs if you use the automatic installation.
+If the cron jobs don't work for some reason, you will have to update manually by running php artisan updateDB while in the project root.